Health Care Worker Certification

 Role of Certification in the USCIS Adjudication Process

 USCIS uses the certification to verify the worker’s credentials for admissibility into the United States.
 See INA 212(a)(5)(C).
 Additionally, USCIS must ensure that the health care worker also meets educational requirements for the classification and any applicable licensure requirements.
-In reviewing the worker’s educational documents, USCIS considers the education credential evaluator’s opinion in conjunction with a review of the foreign national’s relevant education credentials (if submitted), and other available credible resource material regarding the equivalency of the education credentials to college degrees obtained in the United States.
+In reviewing the worker’s educational documents, USCIS considers the education credential evaluator’s opinion in conjunction with a review of the alien’s relevant education credentials (if submitted), and other available credible resource material regarding the equivalency of the education credentials to college degrees obtained in the United States.

 In the course of the adjudication, USCIS may refer to educational equivalency resources to clarify an individual’s academic credentials, although information from such sources is not binding.
-For example, if one of the resources indicates that a Bachelor’s degree from the home country of the foreign national worker represents a level of education that is comparable to a Bachelor's degree in the United States, the degree would not qualify the individual for the EB-2 advanced degree category unless he or she also has five years of post-baccalaureate progressive experience.
+For example, if one of the resources indicates that a Bachelor’s degree from the home country of the alien worker represents a level of education that is comparable to a Bachelor's degree in the United States, the degree would not qualify the individual for the EB-2 advanced degree category unless he or she also has five years of post-baccalaureate progressive experience.
 In such cases, USCIS may issue a Request for Evidence asking the petitioner to provide evidence demonstrating that the beneficiary has either a United States advanced degree or foreign equivalent degree or has a United States bachelor’s degree or a foreign equivalent degree, and evidence in the form of letters from current or former employer(s) showing that the beneficiary has at least five years of progressive post-baccalaureate experience in the specialty.